Corporate Responsibility

 logo produit de source responsable

 We continue to include our “Responsibly sourced product” label on our private brands’ products to promote the principles of our policy to our customers.
+We also support globally recognized third-party sustainable seafood certifications benchmarked by the Global Sustainable Seafood Initiative (GSSI).

 Responsible cosmetics